jdekoning/StreamingAuctioneer/readme.md

 # Wow-Streaming-Auctioneer
-Using the WoW auction data in a streaming a streaming fashion to gain market insights
+Using the World of Warcraft auction data in a streaming fashion to gain market insights

 ## Project overview